 How far in advance do I need to apply for a tournament?

 You should apply at least 30 days before the start date of the fishing tournament.
 Applicants may apply starting on January 1st of the preceding year for traditional tournaments and April 1st of the preceding year for non-traditional (everybody else) tournaments.
 Applications received less than 30 days before the start of the tournament will still be considered, but may not have sufficient time for approval.
-In addition, applications received with less than 30 days before the tournament begins will be charged an additional fee to cover expedited processing.
+In addition, applications received less than 30 days before the tournament begins will be charged an additional fee to cover expedited processing.